 Communications with Parents.
-The District will support parents' efforts to provide a healthy diet and daily physical activity for their children.
-The District will display breakfast and lunch menus to include portion size.
-If a parent chooses to provide their child with food, the District will encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the above nutrition standards for individual foods and beverages.
-The District will provide parents a list of foods that meet the District's wellness standards and ideas for healthy celebrations/ parties, rewards, and fundraising activities.
-In addition, the District, when requested, will provide opportunities for parents to share their healthy food practices with others in the school community.
+The district/school will support parents' efforts to provide a healthy diet and daily physical activity for their children.
+The district/school, send home nutrition information, post nutrition tips on school websites, and provide nutrient analyses of school menus.
+Schools should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the above nutrition standards for individual foods and beverages.
+The district/school will provide parents a list of foods that meet the district's snack standards and ideas for healthy celebrations/parties, rewards, and fundraising activities.
+In addition, the district/school will provide opportunities for parents to share their healthy food practices with others in the school community.

-The District will provide information about physical education and other school-based physical activity opportunities before, during, and after the school day; and support parents' efforts to provide their children with opportunities to be physically active outside of school.
-Such supports will include sharing information about physical activity and physical education through the website, monthly newsletter, or other take-home materials, special events, or physical education homework.
+The district/school will provide information about physical education and other schoolbased physical activity opportunities before, during, and after the school day; and support parents' efforts to provide their children with opportunities to be physically active outside of school.
+Such supports will include sharing information about physical activity and physical education through a website, newsletter, or other take-home materials, special events, or physical education homework.